OpenVoiceOS/ovos-solver-YesNo-plugin/README.md

 </details>

-## 🌐 Translating to Other Languages

-When translating for other languages:
-- Focus on **subtle affirmations** (e.g., "bien sûr" for French).
-- Identify **indirect negatives** (e.g., "mensonge" for French).
-- Account for **double negatives** to ensure accuracy.

-When creating `neutral_yes` and `neutral_no` lists in other languages, keep these tips in mind:

-1. **Subtle Affirmations**:
-   - "neutral_yes" words should indicate mild agreement without being outright affirmatives.
-Common examples in English include "sure" or "indeed."
-Choose words that generally indicate positivity or agreement but aren't direct synonyms of "yes."

-2. **Subtle Negations**:
-   - For "neutral_no," look for words that imply disagreement or negativity indirectly, like "lie" or "mistake."
-These words should subtly indicate disapproval or dissent without being equivalent to “no.”

-3. **Context-Dependent Meaning**:
-   - Words in these categories may change meaning depending on context.
-Select words that are usually positive or negative but might also appear in complex statements.
-For example, in Portuguese, "claro" (meaning "clear" or "of course") can be a soft affirmation, while "errado" (meaning "wrong") implies mild disagreement.

-4. **Handling Double Negatives**:
-   - Be mindful of phrases where negating a neutral word implies affirmation (e.g., “not wrong” meaning "correct").
-Include these subtleties in translations to avoid incorrect interpretations, especially in languages with common double-negative structures.

-### Example for Translating

-Suppose you're translating for French:
-- **"neutral_yes"** might include words like "bien sûr" (of course) or "évidemment" (obviously), which imply agreement without a direct "yes."
-- **"neutral_no"** might include words like "mensonge" (lie) or "erreur" (mistake), indicating a negative stance without a direct “no.”

-Carefully selecting and testing these words for their indirect connotations can improve the solver's effectiveness across languages.

 ## ⚠️ Limitations

 This parser is effective for simple responses but has limitations due to the inherent complexity of natural language and cultural nuances.